-The First Age: Middlemen
+The First Age of Channels: Middlemen

 Selling through indirect channels goes back a long time.
-European merchants took silver to China and returned with silk, porcelain and tea.
+European merchants took silver to China and returned with silk, porcelain, and tea.
 Arabian vessels brought spices from producers in India to Aden (present-day Yemen).
 One might say trading through intermediaries is as old as civilization itself.

-Producers distributed the goods through middlemen to increase their reach, access local knowledge, establish credibility and achieve speed-to-market.
+Producers distributed the goods through middlemen to increase their reach, access local knowledge, establish credibility, and achieve speed-to-market.
 In return, they had to forfeit some margin and control over how their products were positioned and sold.

 The middleman model was simple: the partner took possession of the goods and sold them with or without ancillary products and services, adding margin.
-Manufacturers supported the partner through various methods such as pricing incentives, training and go-to-market enablement.
+Manufacturers supported the partner through various methods such as pricing incentives, training, and go-to-market enablement.

-Over time, technological progress made it possible to innovate faster, produce goods quicker and move products further in a shorter time.
+Over time, technological progress made it possible to innovate faster, produce goods quicker, and move products further in a shorter time.
 These advancements created growth opportunities.
 To capture them, those making the products expanded their indirect channels.
 This introduced a new dynamic: competition for partners’ attention and wallet share.
 Manufacturers and brands started to develop complete channel programs, and the support they offered their partners became increasingly sophisticated.
 The indirect channels matured.
-However, for centuries if not millennia, their essence did not change.
+However, for centuries, if not millennia, their essence did not change.
 The relationship between brands and their channel remained transactional.
 The channel partners were just the middlemen.

-The Second Age: Influencers
+The Second Age of Channels: Influencers

 On August 12th, 1994, The New York Times reported that two young cyberspace entrepreneurs sold a Sting album online, making this the first secure retail transaction on the Internet.
 By 2020, according to Statista, over 2 billion people purchased goods or services online.